Harbinger-3/Ceilidh20/README.md

 cd Ceilidh20
 ```

-## HTML
+## HTML Installation (for browser usage):

-Include the following script in your HTML file:
+To use the cipher in a browser, you can simply include the following script tag in your HTML:

 ```html
 <script src="https://raw.githubusercontent.com/Harbinger-3/Ceilidh20/refs/heads/main/src/ceilidh20.min.js"></script>